Employment Types & Eligibility

 Federal Work Study recipients may also work off-campus.
 Off-campus positions require a contract and the position must be community service based at a non-profit and/or government agency.
 Contact Dr. Ronald Porter, Director of Service-Learning, at firstname.lastname@example.org or 727-864-7512 for more information.

-- All students with "financial need" will not be awarded FWS and a FWS award from one year is NOT guaranteed for the next.
+All students with "financial need" may not be awarded FWS, and a FWS award from one year is NOT guaranteed for the next.

 Student Assistantships (SA)